Chalcedonian schism: Council of Ephesus

 Instead of cornering Nestorius, Cyril's third letter brought his own orthodoxy into question.
 Theodoret of Cyrrhus and Andrew of Samosata wrote rebuttals of Cyril's 12 anathemas, to which he responded with counter-rebuttals.
 Both Cyril and Nestorius wrote to Pope Celestine I of Rome for support, but he sided with Cyril.
 To settle the dispute, Theodosius II convened the Council of Ephesus.
 On 22 June 431, the council condemned Nestorius as "the new Judas" and deposed him.
 However, the dispute was not over, as John of Antioch arrived 4 days later with a group of Syrian bishops, only to find the council already finished and Nestorius condemned.
 He then excommunicated Cyril and everyone who had agreed to his 12 Anathemas.
 In April 433, Cyril and John reconciled with one another by both agreeing to the Formula of Reunion, which stated that Christ was "of two natures" (Δύο φύσεων ἕνωσις), in a "union without confusion" (ἀσυγχύτου ἑνώσεως), and consubstantial both with the Father and with humanity.
 (Note: The original Greek of Cyril's Laetentur Caeli letter to John of Antioch, which contains the Formula of Reunion, can be read here.
 An English translation from the NPNF can be read here.)

-Some of Cyril's supporters believed that the Formula of Reunion was not compatible with the 12 Anathemas, and that by accepting the former he had denounced the latter.
+Some of Cyril's supporters believed that the Formula of Reunion was not compatible with the 12 Anathemas, and that by accepting the former he had renounced the latter.
 Cyril sent many letters to these people, explaining that the Formula of Reunion was compatible with the 12 Anathemas and that he still stood by both.
-In some of these letters, like his second letter to Succensus, Bishop of Diocaesarea, he argued that Christ could be thought of as two natures after his Incarnation as long as the two natures are divided "in thought only" (τῇ θεωρίᾳ μόνῃ), the way a human body and soul can be thought of as different but are in fact just one person.
+In some of these letters, like his second letter to Succensus, Bishop of Diocaesarea, he argued that Christ could be spoken of as having two natures after his Incarnation as long as the two natures are divided "in thought only" (τῇ θεωρίᾳ μόνῃ), the way a human body and soul can be considered different but are in fact just one person, with no real, observable division.